List of beaches in Chicago: Ohio Street Beach

 This beach, located in Lincoln Park adjacent to Addams Memorial Park and Olive Park, is just north of Ohio Street (600 N) east of Lake Shore Drive.
 It faces north, rather than the usual east, because it formed on its own in a bay created by the Jardine Water Purification Plant which juts out into the Lake.
 Due to its unusual orientation, Ohio Street Beach serves as an ideal training site for open water swimming.
 One can swim north 0.5 mi to the Oak Street curve without ever being more than a few feet from the seawall and shallow water.

 Humboldt Park Beach

 This is not a lakefront beach.
 It is located in a former lagoon of Humboldt Park which was dredged and given a sand bottom.
 At 41.9066°N 87.7031°W, this "beach" is mostly used by small children as a shallow wading pond.
 It is guarded in the summer and drained when not guarded.

-Burnham Park Beaches
+Burnham Park

 Burnham Park runs for 6 mi along Chicago's lakefront from Grant Park in the north to Jackson Park in the south, through the neighborhoods of Near South, Douglas, Oakland, Kenwood and Hyde Park.